mah0001/metadata-editor-docs-v2/documenting_microdata.md

 ## Document the dataset

 Once a project has been created, you can start entering metadata and subsequently import the data files (assuming you want to include file and variable-level documentation, which is not mandatory), or you can first import the data files then add metadata.
 The sequence in which you document the dataset does not matter.

+Refer to the **General instructions** for instructions on sections common to all data types.

 The DDI Codebook metadata standard used to document microdata has the following sections (*containers*), which will be found in any template designed based on that standard:
 - **Document description:** This section contains metadata on the metadata (to capture information on who documented the dataset, when, etc.)